Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 in cooperation with Broadcasters and other Media Organizations across the Pikes Peak region

-I’m honored to both oversee the course and its internship program, as well as co-instruct it with Melanie Winters, our Foundation’s Edcucational Director, and with local media colleagues who work in the industry every day.
-Honestly, students who successfully complete both semesters will possess a better personal resume for getting an actual paid position in a media-related profession, than most who go to a four-year college…and without any student loan debt, thanks to Colorado’s school choice and Education reEnvisioned BOCES.
+I'm honored to both oversee the course and its internship program, as well as co-instruct it with Melanie Winters, our Foundation's Educational Director, and with local media colleagues who work in the industry every day.
+Honestly, students who successfully complete both semesters of our program will possess a better personal portfolio and resume for getting an actual paid position in a media-related profession, than most who go to a four-year college...and without any student loan debt, thanks to Colorado's school choice!

 Chaim Goldman